damar-wicaksono/uq-benchmarks/README.md

 A benchmark test function is packaged into a zip file with the following content:

-- A vectorized implementation of the test function
+- A vectorized implementation of the test function in MATLAB
 - Definitions for the model and probabilistic inputs (if any) in UQLab
 - A BSD 3-clause license